NellielProject/Nelliel/README.md

 ## Installation
 See [INSTALL.md](INSTALL.md) for installation instructions.

-## Plugin API
+## Plugins
-Nelliel has a basic API for making plugins in the works.
-This will eventually allow extension of the software without having to worry about mods that can be easily broken during updates or having to mess with core code.
-Details about using the API available in [PLUGIN-DEV.md](documentation/plugins/PLUGIN-DEV.md).
+Nelliel has a plugin system that will allow extension of the software without having to worry about mods that can be easily broken during updates.
+Details about using the API are available in [plugin-api.md](documentation/plugins/plugin-api.md).

 ## License
 Nelliel is released under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
-This can be viewed in [LICENSE.md](LICENSE.md) or the imageboard's About Nelliel page.
+This can be viewed in [LICENSE.md](LICENSE.md) or the About Nelliel page.